Nivakaran-S/CustomVideoBroadcaster/README.md

 # End-to-End Custom Video Broadcaster with Background Replacement for Google Meet

-Transform your video call experience by customizing your video feed with blurred or virtual backgrounds — directly in Google Meet or Zoom.
+Transform your video call experience by customizing your video feed with blurred or virtual backgrounds, directly in Google Meet or Zoom.
 This project bridges the gap between frame-based video processing and real-time video streaming, using OpenCV, YOLOv8, FastAPI, and OBS virtual camera.

 ## 🚀 Project Overview
 Google Meet and Zoom expect a continuous video stream from your camera, but computer vision libraries like OpenCV only provide individual frames.
-This creates a challenge when applying real-time computer vision processing — such as background blurring or replacement.
+This creates a challenge when applying real-time computer vision processing, such as background blurring or replacement.

 This project solves that by:
 - Mimicking a physical webcam using a virtual one.